jayluxferro/Reveal-md-PPTs/NWS_TTW.md

 ---

 #### Parsing
-The parsing stage validates the syntax of the script block.
+Validates the syntax of the script block.

 Example 1:
 ```js